Catholic Support of a Medical Mission in 1912

 A Top Ranked Charity

 Guided by faith, long-standing Catholic commitments to social justice, and service to the poor and most vulnerable, CMMB is committed to building healthier lives worldwide.
 To ensure both vision and mission, CMMB takes the support of partners and donors very seriously.
 The faith-based, Catholic charity is very proud to efficiently use resources to support women, children, and their communities worldwide.
-In fiscal year 2016, CMMB received $372 million in revenue and expended $385 million.
-The organization is lean by design, allowing 98% of all donations to directly support programs.
+In fiscal year 2018, CMMB received $740 million in revenue and expended $636 million.

-CMMB has earned a four-star rating from Charity Navigator for six consecutive years.
+CMMB has earned a four-star rating from Charity Navigator for eight consecutive years.
 Charity Navigator’s four-star rating recognizes CMMB’s outstanding financial accountability and transparency.

 CMMB was recognized by CNBC in 2015 and 2016 as one of the Top 10 Charities Changing the World.
 The 10 charities on CNBC’s annual list “do exceptional work both home and abroad, all while maintaining top-notch financial management and transparency standards.”